Financial-Times/ft-origami/guidelines/2016-03-08-github-guidelines.md

 2. [Operating System(s)]
 3. [Which Origami modules were affected (and include the version number)]
 4. [Did you build manually or use the build service?]
-5. [If you build manually then could you say which version of Origami Build Tools & node were used?]
+5. [If you build manually, which version of Origami Build Tools & node were used?]

 * The problem started happening recently, it did not happen in the older versions of the module: [Yes/No]
 * The problem can be easily reproduced every time and does not happen randomly: [Yes/No]